- A Room Share where people can enjoy “Friendship” with “Cheap Prices.”

 What kind of property should I choose to stay in?

 When starting a Room Sharehouse

-In Japan, there are not as many rental properties that allow people to do Room Sharing.
+In Japan, there are not many rental properties that allow people to do Room Sharing.
 This is because the landlord does not want to see the house become crude due to communal living, and also does not want Room Sharing to become the trouble of the nearby residents.
 Therefore, users cannot directly go to a real estate agency and rent a family type property if they want to do Room Sharing in Japan.
 It is essential for the users to tell the agency that they would like to do Room Sharing, and search for houses that the landlords are fine with Room Sharing.
-Besides, users should also note that in some cases, the deposit and money of Room Sharing Houses will be higher than living alone.
+Besides, users should also note that in some cases, the deposit and gift money of Room Sharing Houses might be higher than living alone.

 When looking for a property that has been Shared

 When looking for a property that has been shared, it is best to search for a tenant on the internet bulletin board.
 Users will be able to search by narrowing down the conditions such as the area they want to live in, the type of property (Condominium, Apartment, or house), and the rent to pay.
-We recommend users to make a preview before deciding.
+We recommend users to get a preview before deciding.
 In Room Sharing, users might get into trouble quickly if they do not understand questions such as, what kind of person is their share mate, the security of the property, rules of the Room Share, and more.
 We believe that if the users can check those conditions, they will be able to have a problem-free life with their Share mates in Room Sharehouse.